top of page

 Justice Implementation Field Notes - Table of Contents

 A practitioner's guide to recurring patterns that shape success and failure in statewide and local court modernization and technology efforts.
-Section I — Shared Understanding Comes First The Justice Translator Role: Why Alignment Fails Before Technology Does - Why shared language is not shared understanding — and how courts protect themselves from misinterpretation.
-Visualizing How Your Courts Actually Operate - Why workflows must be mapped by court type and structure, not a
+Section I — Shared Understanding Comes First The Justice Translator Role: Why Alignment Fails Before Technology Does - Why shared language is not shared understanding, and how courts protect themselves from misinterpretation.
+Visualizing How Your Courts Actually Operate - Why workflows must be mapped by court type and structure, not as

 Paul Wieser